Resources for Before, During and After the Fair

 We encourage you to attend the fair for networking in your job and internship search and also, to see what it is like, to learn more about industries, companies, and yourself.

-Enjoy the preparation and the experience–and begin with these recommended resources.
+Enjoy the preparation and the experience–and begin with these recommended resources to prepare to engage at the fair, to follow up after the fair and to apply.

 Steps and Resources for Preparing:

-- Prepare thoughtful employer-specific questions relative to your reflection–see the Introduction and Questions section below.
+- Prepare thoughtful employer-specific questions relative to your reflection–see the Create an Introduction and Questions section (4) below.

 - Present your best professional self (e.g. wear appropriate attire, avoid strong scents, and offer a firm handshake).

 - Update and tailor your resume.
-[Drop-in Advising] [Career Events in CareerConnections]
+[Resume guide (with videos)] [Drop-in Advising] [Career events in CareerConnections]

 - Prioritize a list of employers based on your interests.